personalrobotics/lemur/pr_bgl/README.md

 ### `heap_indexed.h`

 The `HeapIndexed` class implements a binary min-heap with index lookups.
 Elements are identified with an index value (e.g. [0,num_vertices)).
 The heap also maintains a vector backing, wich each element at a particular location.

+TODO: this may duplicate functionality implemented in BGL.

 Test coverage: Yes.